snipsco/rust-threshold-secret-sharing/README.md

 # Performance
 So far most performance efforts has been focused on share generation for the packed scheme, with some obvious enhancements for reconstruction in the process of being implemented.
-As an example, generating approximately 20,000 shares for 100 secrets with the packed scheme runs in around 33ms on a modern laptop, and in TODO ms on a Raspberry Pi 3.
+As an example, sharing 100 secrets into approximately 20,000 shares with the packed scheme runs in around 31ms on a recent laptop, and in around 590ms on a Raspberry Pi 3.

 These numbers were obtained by running
 ```